solita/solita.github.com/_posts/2025-11-14-cing-the-web-lambda.md

 The handler itself takes a pointer to an invocation that contains the received data as a raw pointer and a file pointer for writing output.

-The incoming data is not parsed in any way, it is up to the handler to make sense of it, like parse JSON.
+The incoming data is not parsed in any way; it is up to the handler to make sense of it, like parsing JSON.
 See next part.

 The output is simpler, the handler doesn't need to allocate memory buffers, the bootstrap will provide a `FILE*` handle so the handler can simply call functions